Prima.cpp: Fast 30-70B LLM Inference on Heterogeneous and Low-Resource Home Clusters: Experiments

-For exo and dllama, despite only 8B and 70B being available, their limitations are already evident.
+For exo and dllama, even with only a few valid samples, their limitations are already clear.
 Llama 3-8B (Q4K) requires 5.3 GiB of VRAM, so the entire model could fit into D3-GPU.
-However, exo allocates layers proportional to each device's memory.
-D1 (8 GiB RAM), D2 (8 GiB VRAM), and D3 (11 GiB VRAM) are assigned 9, 10, 13 layers, respectively.
-While D1 has an Apple Silicon GPU, its efficiency is much lower than the 2080TI on D3-GPU, making it an efficiency bottleneck.

-For dllama, inference is based on TP.
-For the 8B model, 64 all-reduces per token incur at least 192 ms of delay under Wi-Fi latency (3-7 ms), making its measured TPOT (459 ms/token) far above prima.cpp (15 ms/token).
-At 70B, dllama runs out of memory, but our independent tests show $\sim$150 ms per all-reduce, so 160 all-reduces add 24 s/token, yielding $\sim$30 s/token compared to prima.cpp's 674 ms/token (442 ms/token with speculative decoding).
-These results highlight that Halda and PRP are better suited for heterogeneous, high-latency home environments than heuristic partitioning or TP.
+However, exo allocates layers proportional to each device's memory: D1 (8 GiB RAM), D2 (8 GiB VRAM), and D3 (11 GiB VRAM) are assigned 9, 10, 13 layers, respectively.
+While D1 has an Apple Silicon GPU, its efficiency is much lower than the 2080TI on D3-GPU, making it a bottleneck.
+Dllama uses TP.
+An 8B model needs 64 all-reduce operations, leading to heavy communication delays on high-latency Wi-Fi and a much higher TPOT than prima.cpp.
+As model depth grows with size, the communication bottleneck worsens.
+At 70B, dllama runs out of memory, but our independent tests show $\sim$150 ms per all-reduce, so 160 all-reduces add 24 s/token, resulting in a much higher TPOT than prima.cpp's 674 ms/token (442 ms/token with speculative decoding).
+These results highlight that Halda and PRP are better suited to heterogeneous, high-latency home environments than heuristic partitioning or TP.

-Similar results are observed on another testbed in Appendix \ref{appendix:more-testbeds} and a homogeneous testbed in Appendix \ref{appendix:token-latency-on-homogeneous-cluster}, confirming that prima.cpp's speedups generalize across diverse testbeds.
-Appendix \ref{appendix:run-more-hot-models} shows the results on more models, including Qwen 2.5, QwQ, and DeepSeek R1.
+More experiments on heterogenous and homogeneous testbeds (Appendices \ref{appendix:more-testbeds}, \ref{appendix:token-latency-on-homogeneous-cluster}), on more models (Qwen 2.5, QwQ, and DeepSeek R1) (Appendix \ref{appendix:run-more-hot-models}), and on a larger heterogenous testbed (Appendix \ref{sec:larger-testbed}) support the strong generalization of prima.cpp.
 Appendix \ref{appendix:select-devices-to-build-cluster} explains the underlying rationale for device selection: more is not always better, and aggregated memory need not match the model's needs.
 It also shows how Halda selects a subset of devices to build a best-performing cluster.
 Appendix \ref{sec:prima-with-spec} shows that with speculative decoding, 32B inference achieves 26 tokens/s, offering both the speed and intelligence needed for LLM agents.